 After two years in the army, Poitier decided on an impulse to audition at the American Negro Theater.
 Although he was initially rejected, Poitier was determined to become an actor.
 He worked on getting rid of his Bahamian accent and improving his performance for six months.
 On his second audition, he was accepted into the American Negro Theater Company.

-In 1950 Poitier made his film debut in No Way Out where he played a doctor who treated a white bigot.
-In 1951 he played a South African minister and political activist in Cry, the Beloved Country.
-In 1955 Poitier played a troubled teenager in Blackboard Jungle although at the time he was 27.
-Three years later Poitier was nominated for an Academy Award and a Golden Globe Award for his co-starring role in The Defiant Ones with Tony Curtis.
+Poitier’s first role was a small part in a Broadway production of Lysistrata.
+He received great reviews, and by the end of 1949 Poitier was given the opportunity to star in films.
+In 1950, Poitier made his film debut in No Way Out, where he played a doctor who treats a white bigot.
+In 1951, he played a South African minister and political activist in Cry, the Beloved Country.
+In 1955, Poitier played a troubled teenager in Blackboard Jungle although at the time he was 27.
+Three years later, Poitier was nominated for an Academy Award and a Golden Globe for his co-starring role in The Defiant Ones with Tony Curtis.

 In 1961, Poitier received a Golden Globe nomination for his role in the film version of A Raisin in the Sun.
 In 1963, however, Poitier made history by being the first African American Male to win the Academy Award for Best Actor in a Leading Role for Lilies of the Field.
 (James Baskett received a Special Academy Award in 1948 for his performance as Uncle Remus in the Walt Disney production Song of the South.)
 Poitier also won a Golden Globe Award for Lilies of the Field.